ourcodeinc/ActiveDocumentation-webapp/README.md

 ## spmf.jar

-This file is required for FPMax algorithm (for mining design rules) to execute.
+This file is required for FP_MAX selectedAlgorithm (for mining design rules) to execute.
 It can be downloaded from this repository or [here](http://www.philippe-fournier-viger.com/spmf/index.php?link=download.php).
 **The file should be copied/moved to the root directory of the project.**